 Hunger Free Colorado: Connecting Vulnerable Patients to Food and Nutrition Resources

 A collaboration involving Hunger Free Colorado, Kaiser Permanente, Children’s Hospital Colorado, and Denver Health that is facilitating screening for food insecurity and connecting at-risk patients to needed food and nutrition services.

 2-1-1 San Diego: Connecting Partners through the Community Information Exchange

-How 2-1-1 San Diego is working with social service and healthcare providers to improve care coordination through an online platform that enables participating providers to better understand a client’s interactions with health and community services.
+How 2-1-1 San Diego is working with social service and healthcare providers to improve care coordination through an online platform that helps participating providers to better understand a client’s interactions with health and community services.

 Advancing Health Care and CBO Partnerships to Address Social Determinants: Lessons from the Field

 This webinar, co-hosted by NFF and CHCS, explores promising strategies for creating partnerships that address social determinants of health.
 Includes panelists from the organizations featured in case studies above: Project Access NOW (Portland, Oregon), Hunger Free Colorado, and 2-1-1 San Diego’s Community Information Exchange.

 NFF and CHCS also developed practical resources and tools to help emerging and existing partnerships address common barriers to partnering.